Landlord Rent Guarantee Insurance (RGI) Guide

 What the hell even is it and is it worth it?

-Landlord Rent Guarantee Insurance (RGI), also commonly known as Rent Protection Insurance, has become a must-have policy for many UK landlords, and that’s because, not only can these things helpful little things keep landlords in business if their tenants fall into rent arrears (unfortunately, a terribly common scenario these days), but they’ve also proven to be a wonderful ambassador for encouraging peace of mind.
+Landlord Rent Guarantee Insurance (RGI), also known as Rent Protection Insurance, has become a must-have policy for many UK landlords.
+That’s probably because these helpful little things can do more than just cover the rent if shit hits the fan – such as tenants falling into rent arrears (a sadly common occurrence these days) – they also provide invaluable peace of mind.

 But the question still remains, should YOU splash out on Rent Guarantee Insurance (RGI)?
 I’m going to try and help you answer that…